WilliamMauclet/Connect4/Hispida/README.md

 * Jsonfication.
 * Minmax: alpha-beta pruning.
 * Game keeps history of moves.
-* Rename Bots to Bots.
+* 2017/07/21: Rename Bots to Bots.
+* 2017/07/21: Removed Bot.get_id_opponent(): No more assumption that only player ids "X" and "O" are used!